MV10/opentk-spout-test/README.md

 Wires up the basics of [Spout2](https://github.com/leadedge/Spout2) send / receive of OpenGL framebuffer textures.

-The project accepts a `sender` or `receive` command line argument to run either mode.
+The project accepts a `sender` or `receiver` command line argument to run either mode.
 An optional second argument specifies the Spout name.
 If not provided, the default name is "test".
 If your name contains spaces, wrap it in quotes.

 Send mode runs a simple plasma-color shader.
 Receive mode applies a ripple effect shader to the incoming texture.
 Use the Spout2 sample programs for testing (version info and link below).